dnarayanan/pygadgetreader/readme.txt

 INSTALL:
 python setup.py build     --> this builds the module python setup.py install   --> this installs the module, may require sudo

+INSTALL NOTES:
+There are 2 optional parameters found at the top of modules/vars.h, they MUST be enabled/disabled before compilation (steps above).
+      #define KENCODE  //default = off, only enable this if you are using K.Nagamine's Gadget.
+      #define TISPY    //default = off, enable this to always read TIPSY files for default
+      	      	       //(no need to set tipsy=1 in the call).
+You can set tipsy=0 in the call
+		       //to instead read gadget binaries in this case.

 FUNCTIONS:
 (in order to use these functions one must put 'from readgadget import *' at the top of your .py script to import the module)